 Catalyzing Advocacy for Science and Engineering Workshop

-Rackham covers registration as well as all associated travel and lodging costs for the selected students.
+Rackham covers registration and all associated travel and lodging costs for the selected students.
 For additional details about the CASE workshop, visit the AAAS website.

 Requirements